-Gary Lineker: BBC Radio Wales' Call Rob Phillips show cancelled
+Gary Lineker: BBC Radio Wales' Call Rob Phillips show replaced

 "We are working hard to resolve the situation and hope to do so soon."

-There was support for Lineker in the crowd among Swansea City supporters.
+There was support for Lineker in the crowd among Swansea City supporters on Saturday.

 Fans supporting the team in their game against Middlesbrough were seen holding up a sign reading "Gary, Gary, Gary Lineker - stand up to racism".